Contents

 Create detailed Product descriptions to optimize Amazon listing

-While you cannot include reviews inside your product description, you can mention things such as:
+You can’t include reviews inside your product description, but you can mention things such as:

 • Reports naming your type of product as the best (without calling it “the best”).
-“Most teachers recommend 3-ring binder-style notebooks because ______.”
+For instance, “Most teachers recommend 3-ring binder-style notebooks because ______.”

 • Celebrities wearing/using your type of product.
 For aviator sunglasses, you might include “Look just as cool as Tom Cruise in Top Gun.”

-• Use light HTML to break up paragraphs and embolden key information.
+• Use light HTML to break up paragraphs and accentuate key information.

-• Include your keywords that you’ve don’t have in your title or backend keyword section.
+• Include your keywords that you don’t have in your title or backend keyword section.

-• Don’t include your seller name, website URL and company information.
+• Don’t include your seller name, website URL or company information.

-• No promotional language such as sale or free shipping.
+• Avoid promotional language such as “sale” or “free shipping”.

 5. Keywords

-To optimise your product listing, it’s useful for sellers to know what keywords they are targeting and ranking for.
+To optimise Amazon listings, you need to know what keywords you’re targeting, and ranking for.

 The misuse of keywords in a product listing is a common Amazon seller mistake.
 You should only use keywords that are relevant.
 Keywords can be added to your title and/or your product features.

-Keywords should be added to your Amazon product listing in appropriate places such as the title and your product features.
+Amazon listing keyword optimization doesn’t just mean repeating keywords—it’s about placing them where they add value to the buyer’s experience.
+Also, keywords should be added to your Amazon product listing in the appropriate places, such as the title and your product features.

 Amazon SEO secrets for product listing optimization